StevenGerardini/Data-Analyst-Portfolio/README.md

 - **PCPartPicker**: Used to gather pricing data for each GPU model, ensuring accurate cost-per-performance analysis.
 Visit [PCPartPicker](https://pcpartpicker.com/products/video-card/) for up-to-date pricing information on GPUs and other PC components.

-These sources were selected for their reliability and the breadth of data they provide, ensuring a robust analysis of GPU performance.

 ### Steam Sales Analysis